davidgillies/proj_docs/proj_docs/docs/python/sequences.md

     l[1] # will now be 10.
     l[1:3] # Using the same index rules as strings, what will this return?
-    l[-1] # the last item in the list. l.sort() # sorts the list in ascending order but returns nothing... so have a look l # should see the list reordered. l.pop() # returns the last item from the list and removes it from the list! l # check the item is removed. l.reverse() # returns nothing but will reorder the list in reverse of it's current state. l # check it worked
+    l[-1] # the last item in the list. l[:3] # from the start of the list to the 4th character. l[3:] # from the 4th character to the end including the 4th. l.sort() # sorts the list in ascending order but returns nothing... so have a look l # should see the list reordered. l.pop() # returns the last item from the list and removes it from the list! l # check the item is removed. l.reverse() # returns nothing but will reorder the list in reverse of it's current state. l # check it worked
-    l = l + [1,1,1] # add 2 lists
+    len(l) # returns the length of l. l = l + [1,1,1] # add 2 lists
     l.count(1) # count the number of times 1 is in the list.